Lirantick/SimplyKits/README.md

 # SimplyKits

-Unturned plugin to use kits in your server.
+A simple way to add plugins in your Unturned server.

+## Current Features

+- Configurable kits using a single yaml file.
+- Customizable messages related to kits.
+- A command to list the kits configured in the configuration file.